PriNova/codypy/README.md

 - [x] Enhance the initialization message in `initializing_message()` function to include additional client information.
 - [x] Implement reliable logging functionality to track client-server communication.
 - [x] Implement CLI tooling.
+- [x] Download the cody agent binary based on OS and arch.
 - [ ] Develop unit tests for key functions in `codypy`.
 - [x] Create documentation and examples for using the `codypy` client library.
 - [ ] Implement support for including additional context about files and folders.